-As more companies consider conserving cash by investigating leasing and other financing options, understanding the intricacies of lease accounting standards becomes crucial, especially with recent changes in the generally accepted accounting principles known as GAAP.
+As more companies consider conserving cash by investigating leasing and other financing options, understanding the intricacies of lease accounting standards becomes crucial, especially with generally accepted accounting principles known as GAAP.

-The shift from the old ASC-840 standard to the new ASC-842 allows GAAP accounting to better mirror international accounting standards, changing the accounting for some lease configurations that hadn’t appeared on balance sheets in the past.
-These new standards, which first applied to publicly held companies, will soon impact the financing decisions of privately held entities, as well.
+The implementation of ASC-842 GAAP accounting rules were developed to mirror international accounting standards, changing the accounting for some lease configurations that historically hadn’t appeared on balance sheets in the past.

 In general, the new standards improve transparency of off-balance sheet leases, increase comparability between companies with different lease operating models, and ultimately reduce off-balance sheet financing.

-“For years, they'd been reporting leases under a different set of rules,” says Pete Georgelas, Director of Business Development Capital Equipment Group at U.S. Bank Equipment Finance.
+“For years, companies have been reporting leases under a different set of rules,” says Pete Georgelas, Director of Business Development Capital Equipment Group at U.S. Bank Equipment Finance.
 "Suddenly, all leases were going to be reported on balance sheet.
-As a result, clients has to ascertain how they were going to manage reporting, not only future lease transactions, but leases they already have on their books."
+As a result, our clients have to ascertain how they were going to manage reporting, not only future lease transactions, but leases they already have on their books."

-The new accounting rules are being phased in for different kinds of entities.
+The new accounting rules were phased in for different kinds of entities.
 They went into effect for publicly held entities for fiscal years beginning after December 15, 2019 (2020 calendar year), but privately held entities received more time to adjust.
-For them, the new rules begin for fiscal years after December 15, 2021 (2022 calendar year) and interim periods after December 15, 2022 (2023 calendar year).
+For them, the new rules began for fiscal years after December 15, 2021 (2022 calendar year) and interim periods after December 15, 2022 (2023 calendar year).

 There are many ways to lease equipment, but in general, the structure is defined as either a finance lease or an operating lease.

 “The difference between a finance lease and operating lease is how it’s reflected in the financial statements.
 A finance lease is recorded like a loan – there’s an asset and a liability.
 In the financial statements, you disclose the interest and principal,” Georgelas says.
-An important and meaningful difference for the expense recognition besides interest expense vs. operating expense classification is the lessee operating lease expense is a single lease straight-line rent expense (easier for budgeting); finance leases have a front-loaded interest expense recognition that includes amortization and interest expense.
+An important and meaningful difference for the expense recognition, besides interest expense vs. operating expense classification, is that the operating lease expense is a straight-line rent expense (easier for budgeting); finance leases have a front-loaded interest expense recognition.
+The total expense includes both an amortization expense and an interest expense.
 “An operating lease is different, as it is reflected as a lease obligation on the balance sheet and not reflected as debt.
 In the financial statements, under ‘right-of-use, an operating lease may allow the lessee to capitalize their right of use asset at considerably less than the cost of the equipment.

 In general, the new rules mean:

 “With a finance lease, the liability is classified as a debt obligation and impacts the leverage ratio” Georgelas explains.
-“The lease repayment is reflected in the financial statements as principal and interest, tantamount to a term loan.”
+“The lease payment for a finance lease is reflected in the financial statements as principal and interest, tantamount to a term loan.”

-An operating lease, on the other hand, is not reflected as a financial asset & liability, but under a section titled “lease obligation”, so it doesn’t impact the leverage ratio.
-“Also, under the right-of-use portion of the operating lease, any deferred cost that the lessor takes in the form of an end-of-term residual that's not a payment obligation is not reflected in the financial statements, only the rent,” Georgelas notes.
+An operating lease, on the other hand, is not reflected as a financial asset & liability, but under a section titled “lease obligation,” so it doesn’t impact the leverage ratio.
+“Also, under the right-of-use portion of the operating lease, an end-of-term residual, that's not a payment obligation, is not reflected in the financial statements, only the rent is,” Georgelas notes.
 “There's a real benefit, especially on assets that have long economic life and value, in how that impacts not only the balance sheet, but the P&L and what the client is required to report.”

-Contact a U.S. Bank Equipment Finance specialist for more information.ote
+Contact a U.S. Bank Equipment Finance specialist for more information.